Palawizard/POLARIS/README.md

 ### Run

 If you are on Windows, download the lastest release and launch polaris.exe.
-For others, download the source code and run launcher.sh or :
+For others, download the repository and run launcher.sh or :

 ```bash
 go run .\cmd\main.go